Moving To Maui: Live Your Best Island Life

 The Lowdown: Central Maui can't be beaten for having access to it all.
 If you're coming to work in healthcare, professional services, or a similar field, living in Wailuku or Kahului will make getting to work easy and keep the cost of living down.
 You'll be able to hit the beach easily as well.

-Cons: Not walking distance to the beach.
+Cons: Not within walking distance of the beach.
 The most heavily populated part of Maui.

 This is one of my personal favorite parts of Maui.
 The rugged Northshore coastline of Maui has some of the world's most amazing surf spots like Jaws and Ho'okipa as well as the famous wind sports beach of Kanaha.
 Paia town and Northshore Haiku make up what we call Northshore Maui and offer a cool, quaint active lifestyle community.
 This part of the island is leeward meaning that it is facing thousands of miles of open ocean and gets a lot of wind, great for kitesurfing!